Advanced Corporate Finance

 The module examines the theory and practice of corporate investment and financial decisions.
-Topics include: mean-variance analysis, option pricing, capital structure, dividend policy, efficient capital markets, agency theory, mergers and restructuring.
+Topics include: capital structure, dividend policy, efficient capital markets, agency theory, mergers and restructuring, foreign exchange and interest rate risk.
 Particular emphasis will be placed on topical areas within corporate governance and investments.

 Demonstration of the required knowledge and techniques but with significant mistakes and little development of the subject beyond lecture material.

 Clear understanding of the subject, together with evidence of investigation and understanding of the research literature, but with some theoretical or practical minor errors.